x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

 } AS %distances

 WITH {
-  SELECT ?tool ?entityA ?entityB ?similarity
+  SELECT ?sex ?tool ?entityA ?entityB ?similarity WHERE {
-  WHERE {
     GRAPH HRApop: {
       ?entityA a ccf:SpatialEntity .